Exploration noise for learning linear-quadratic mean field games

 \subsubsection{Assumption}

 Throughout the analysis, $\sigma$ in \eqref{eq:state:intro} is a fixed non-negative real.
 The intensity $\varepsilon$ of the common noise is taken in $[0,1]$.
 Most of the time, it is implicitly required to be strictly positive, but we sometimes refer to the case $\varepsilon=0$ in order to compare with the situation without common noise.
-As for the coefficients $f$ and $g$, there are assumed to be bounded and Lipschitz continuous.
+As we are mainly interested with the case when $\varepsilon$ is small, we assume $\varepsilon$ to be in $[0,1]$ in any case.
+As for the coefficients $f$ and $g$, they are assumed to be bounded and Lipschitz continuous.
 We write

 and similarly for $g$.